mbejda/Nodejs-Stanford-Classifier/README.md

 ```
 var sc = new stanfordClassifier(options);
 ```
-The options can either be a path to a property file or an object with options.
+The options can either be a path to a property file or an object.
 The default options are the following :
 ```
 #
 # Features